Asynchronous Communication and Why Your Work Will Benefit From It

 Among the major causes of workplace stress is poor social support, lack of participation in decision making, and unclear management, all of which essentially boil down to ineffective communication.
 It comes as no surprise, then, that 76% of workers want more communication tools available to them in the future.
 Using tools that allow for flexible communication will only improve your workplace communication.

-While synchronous communication methods are quite limited given their real-time nature (in-person meetings, virtual meetings, and phone calls), asynchronous communication methods are more varied and can carry more nuance, which can help accommodate different communication styles.
+While synchronous communication methods are quite limited given their real-time nature (in-person meetings, video calls, and phone calls), asynchronous communication methods are more varied and can carry more nuance, which can help accommodate different communication styles.

 For example, when you can get your thoughts across sufficiently with text, an email or text message might be appropriate communication channels.
 If facial expressions, tone of voice and other nonverbal cues will enhance your message, you might benefit from sending a video message.